-Per Section 127 of the IRS code, employees who take graduate courses after January 1, 2003 will not be taxed on the first $5,250 of tuition benefits received.
+Per Section 127 of the IRS code, employees who take graduate courses will not be taxed on the first $5,250 of tuition benefits received in a calendar year.
 The University will withhold all applicable taxes on graduate tuition benefits received in excess of this value.
 This tax-free provision does not apply to spouses or dependents taking graduate courses.
 You may access further information concerning the tax implications associated with graduate-level On-Campus Tuition Remission on Payroll's Graduate Tuition Remission website.

 Estimation of Graduate Tax

 The University is aware of the hardship these regulations impose and encourages faculty and staff to apply for tuition remission benefits before the deadline each semester to ensure the maximum period of time allowed to withhold taxes.
 If you, your spouse, and/or eligible dependents drop a graduate course, please complete the appropriate forms in the Office of Student Assistance (OSA) to effect a reduction in your taxable benefit.

 Note that if a class is added or dropped following registration, you will be subject to the same pro-rata tuition according to the guidelines published by OSA.

 If the student is matriculated, enrolled in 12 or more credits and a New York state resident, he/she is required to apply for New York State's Tuition Assistance Program (TAP).
 If eligible the TAP award will be applied to offset your remission benefit and reduce your tax liability.